Olinda Precinct Project Stage Two

 In 2016 we engaged the community in the development of the Olinda Precinct Plan.
 As part of this process, we heard the community’s ideas and suggestions on how we can uplift this space to transform the former Olinda Golf Course into a 34-hectare open-space site for recreation.

-In response to this feedback, we’re now delivering on the Olinda Precinct Plan to provide people of all ages and abilities with more opportunities to get active in nature and make the most of this fantastic location.
+In response to this feedback, we’re now delivering on some initiatives in the Olinda Precinct Plan to provide people with more opportunities to get active in nature and enjoy this fantastic location.

-What other works are happening as part of the implementation of the Olinda Precinct Plan?
+What other works have been completed as part of the Olinda Precinct Plan implementation?

 - Olinda Precinct Stage 1: Stage one works have provided more opportunities for visitors to get active in nature, with the completion of the Olinda Green, a nature-based playscape, and new and upgraded netball and cricket facilities.
 Find out more about these works.